Incrementality Bidding via Reinforcement Learning under Mixed and Delayed Rewards: The Sequential Optimization Problem of Incrementality Bidding ( )

 \begin{remark} The assumption of exponential decaying rate in Equation \eqref{def:fnc-family} is not necessary for our approach to work, and is primarily for the exposition.
 Our techniques can be applied to most parametric family of rate functions such as truncated exponential, logistic, Beta, and Gamma distributions~\citep{Lewis2018IncrementalityB}, as long as the CDF function is invertible. \end{remark}

 \paragraph{From conversion incrementality to realized conversions. } While incrementality captures how the rate of conversions increases, it did not model how conversions are realized in reality.
 This would be important when we introduce our reinforcement learning problem --- after all, in real applications, the only observations our learner (an advertiser) can see are the realized conversions at different time, rather than the continuous conversion rate function.
-To capture this, we adopt the standard assumption that conversions are realized based on a continuous-time inhomogeneous \emph{Poisson process} \citep{Lewis2018IncrementalityB}. \ More specifically, let the \emph{ordered} subset $W = \{ w_1,w_2,\cdots, w_n \} \subseteq [H ]$ denote the rounds at which the learning agents win (for convenience, let $w_0 = 0$) in one episode.
+To capture this, we adopt the standard assumption that conversions are realized based on a continuous-time inhomogeneous \emph{Poisson process} \citep{Lewis2018IncrementalityB}. \ More specifically, let the \emph{ordered} subset $W = \{ w_1,w_2,\cdots, w_n \} \subseteq [H ]$ denote the rounds at which the learning agent wins within the episode (for convenience, let $w_0 = 0$).
 Then the conversions arrive according to a Poisson process with a time-varying rate $r(\tau)$, defined as follows

 More details of inhomogeneous Poisson process is deferred to Appendix~A.

 \paragraph{The optimization problem of bidding for incrementality.} While the above incrementality modeling of user conversions originates from the influential idea of \cite{Lewis2018IncrementalityB}, our following formulation of the optimal bidding problem under their user modeling is new to the best of our knowledge, and so is its reinforcement learning solutions presented in this paper for addressing the situations with unknown environment parameters.